-- Governance: The Operational Risk Governance Structure outlines the committees and meetings through which key risk and control concerns and incidents are escalated, risk management action is driven and risk management decisions are made - Risk appetite: The Company has defined its Operational Risk Appetite in both quantitative and qualitative terms, reflecting both the financial and non-financial impacts that can arise from operational risk - Risk and Control Self Assessments ('RCSAs'): Departments within the Company assess the operational risks they face, and the effectiveness of the controls that mitigate those key operational risks, relative to the Company's appetite - Self-Identified Issues ('SIIs'): Departments identify, record and manage the remediation of deficiencies and/or weaknesses in their risk and control environments - Key control attestations: Managers attest to the adequacy of their control environment twice a year. - Scenario analysis: The Company uses scenario analysis to assess the risks of extreme but plausible events - Key risk & control indicators: The Company uses metrics to monitor its operational risk profile and to alert management when risk levels exceed acceptable ranges - Internal Operational Risk Events: The Company systematically collects details of both operational risk losses (or gains) above a certain threshold and details of incidents, even if they have not led to losses (or gains) and performs root cause analysis where applicable - External Operational Risk Events: Business and support departments use information obtained from external events to assess their own risk profile, understand 'lessons learned' and evaluate and adapt their current control environment from events which have impacted similar firms' business processes - Remedial actions: Progress in completing remedial actions is tracked and reported - Reporting: The operational risk function and management uses reports to understand, monitor, manage and control operational risks - Insurance policies: As part of its risk management approach, the Company uses insurance to mitigate the impact of some operational risks - Training: Staff are required to undertake annually mandatory online operational risk awareness training.
+- Risk and Control Self Assessments ('RCSAs'): Departments within the Company assess the operational risks they face, and the effectiveness of the controls that mitigate those key operational risks, relative to the Company's appetite - Self-Identified Issues ('SIIs'): Departments identify, record and manage the remediation of deficiencies and/or weaknesses in their risk and control environments - Key control attestations: Managers attest to the adequacy of their control environment twice a year - Scenario analysis: The Company uses scenario analysis to assess the risks of extreme but plausible events - Key risk & control indicators: The Company uses metrics to monitor its operational risk profile and to alert management when risk levels exceed acceptable ranges - Internal Operational Risk Events: The Company systematically collects details of both operational risk losses (or gains) above a certain threshold and details of events, even if they have not led to losses (or gains) e.g. near misses, and performs root cause analysis where applicable - External Operational Risk Events: Business and support departments use information obtained from external events to assess their own risk profile, understand 'lessons learned' and evaluate and adapt their current control environment from events which have impacted similar firms' business processes - Remedial actions: Progress in completing remedial actions is tracked and reported - Reporting: The operational risk function and management uses reports to understand, monitor, manage and control operational risks - Insurance policies: As part of its risk management approach, the Company uses insurance to mitigate the impact of some operational risks - Training: Staff are required to undertake annually mandatory on-line operational risk awareness training.

-The Company has a dedicated operational risk management department.
+Day-to-day responsibility and accountability for the identification, assessment and management of operational risk resides with all Business Units and Support Functions; the Operational Risk Management department are responsible and accountable for developing and maintaining the Operational Risk Management Framework (ORMF); and providing second line review, challenge and oversight.
 Issues of significance are escalated to the EMEA Operational Risk and Controls Committee ('EORCC'), which reports to the ERMC and meets on a monthly basis.